Breast Cancer

 Butyl-methoxydibenzoylmethane (B-MDM) was the only inactive UV blocking chemical.
 The researchers concluded that UV screens should be tested for endocrine activity, in view of possible long-term effects in humans and wildlife.
 [Environ Health Perspect 2001 Mar;109(3): pp.239-44)]

 The findings from a Danish study of more than 117,000 women found that girls who were overweight at puberty had a lower risk of breast cancer.
-The study, published in the New England Journal of Medicine (2004), also notes that overweight girls tend to start menstruating earlier which is known to increase the risk.
-But the new findings suggest that that effect is outweighed by the oestrogen hormones produced by the extra fatty tissue which alter the growth of the breast.
+The study, published in the New England Journal of Medicine in 2004, also notes that overweight girls tend to start menstruating earlier which is known to increase the risk.
+But the new findings suggest that this effect is outweighed by the estrogen hormones produced by the extra fatty tissue which alter the growth of the breast.

-After the menopause, overweight women are at higher risk of breast cancer.
+After menopause, overweight women are at higher risk of breast cancer.

 Signs and Symptoms